André Prokovsky: Biography

 Throughout the early 1960s, Prokovsky also had many engagements as an international guest artist with ballet companies in Stuttgart, Rome, Belgrade, Zagreb, Zurich, Munich, Dallas, Washington, D.C., and other cities.
 One especially fortuitous invitation came in 1966 from PACT/TRUK Ballet in Johannesburg, South Africa, which wanted him for Prince Charming in a new production of Cinderella.
 The choreographer was to be Françoise Adret, with whom he had worked in London, and the ballerina was to be Galina Samsova, from London Festival Ballet, whom he had previously met in Marseille.
 The production proved successful, and dancing with Samsova suited Prokovsky very well, as her sparkling virtuosity matched his own.
 He consequently quit New York City Ballet and, later in 1966, rejoined London Festival Ballet, where he continued his partnership with Samsova to great acclaim for some years.

-Prokovsky and Samsova married in 1972 and soon thereafter left London Festival Ballet to form their own company, the New London Ballet.
+Prokovsky and Samsova left London Festival Ballet to form their own company, the New London Ballet.
 A small troupe of only fourteen dancers, it toured Britain, Europe, Asia, South America, and the United States with a repertory including Prokovsky's first choreographic works.
 Among them were Bagatelles (1972; music, Beethoven), Vespri (1973; music, Verdi), Folk Songs (1974; music, Berio), Soft Blue Shadows (1975; music, Fauré), and Faust Divertimento (1976; music, Gounod), created in collaboration with Samsova.
 The company, which typically received favorable reviews, flourished for several years but was forced to disband when it encountered dire financial problems in 1977.

 Thereafter, Prokovsky served as ballet director of the Rome Opera for two years and then devoted himself to choreography, particularly evening-length productions of familiar stories from literature or opera.
 He spent his last years as a freelance choreographer, staging his ballets for companies around the world.

+Personal life

-Divorced from Samsova in 1981, Prokovsky eventually remarried and settled near Beausoleil, a winter resort in southeastern France.
+Prokovsky married ballerina Galina Samsova in 1972.
+They divorced in 1981.
+In retirement, Prokovsky settled near Beausoleil, a winter resort in southeastern France.
 In 2009, he died at home, of cancer, at age seventy.
+He was survived by his wife Elvire and a son.